Let’s face it: when it comes to online multiplayer games, sexually explicit roleplay is nothing new.

-Consent is important for any kind of roleplay, not just ERP.
+Consent is important for many kinds of roleplay, not just ERP.

-It’s the often unspoken, unwritten rule that keeps players happy and forms the foundation of trust that is necessary for many kinds of stories and events.
+It’s the often unspoken, unwritten rule that keeps players happy and forms the foundation of trust that is necessary for player-driven stories and events.

-When players choose to play games with nonconsensual elements, however, such as player killing or contagious disease, they accept the fact that bad things can happen to their character later without their permission.
+When players choose to play games with nonconsensual elements, they accept the fact that bad things can happen to their character later without their permission.

 Nonconsensual elements are more common in MUDs where underlying code is used to dictate characters’ limits/abilities and decide the outcome of events.